Zamiell/isaac-achievement-randomizer/docs/about.md

 - There are 34 main characters.
 - There are 15 boss objectives and 18 floor objectives, which makes 33 in total.
-- Thus, since The Lost & Tainted Lost do not have floor achievements, there are 34 x 33 - 18 x 2 = 1086 character-based achievements.
+- Thus, since The Lost & Tainted Lost do not have floor objectives, there are 34 x 33 - 18 x 2 = 1086 character-based objectives.

-### Challenge-Based Achievements
+### Challenge-Based Objectives

 There is one achievement for completing each challenge.
 Thus, there are 45 challenge-based achievements.

 ### Total

-There are 1086 + 45 = 1131 achievements in total.
+There are 1086 + 45 = 1131 objectives in total.

 <br>